Mental Health

 How do I check if my child has a mental health illness?

 A mental health illness is not something that can be picked up on tests.
 A check in with your local GP may help you with common issues such as anxiety and depression.
-However, an experienced psychiatrist or clinical psychologist would be consultant for more advanced concerns.
+For more advanced concerns you may need to book a meeting with an experienced psychiatrist or clinical psychologist.

 Please click the following link for more information: